Holic75/Baldurs-gate-dnd-3.5/README.md

 (3 stars) - The character can cast one more 3rd and 4th level priest spells per day.
 (4 stars) - The character can cast one more 5th and 6th level priest spells per day.
 (5 stars) - The character can cast two more 7th level priest spells per day.
+(6 stars) - The character can cast one more priest spell of each level per day.
+(7 stars) - The character can cast one more priest spell of each level per day.

 ###### Bonus Wizard Spell
 (1 star) - The character can cast one more 1st level wizard spell per day.